“It’ll be lonely this Christmas, without you to hold, it’ll be lonely this Christmas, lonely and cold…”

 Many older people, especially those who have lost their partner or live in isolated locations, cope with loneliness all year round.
 Yet that loneliness and the despondency it brings can be far more pronounced at Christmas time.

-In among all the merriment that surrounds Christmas and New Year celebrations, it’s easy to forget that for some people it can be a miserable time when feelings of loneliness are at their peak.
+In among all the merriment that accompanies Christmas and New Year celebrations, it’s easy to forget that for some people it can be a miserable time when feelings of loneliness are at their peak.
 If you would like to help combat loneliness at this special time of year, there are many ways you can do it.
-Several charities run their own campaigns, such as The Royal Voluntary Service, Age UK and Community Christmas.
-Just type ‘loneliness at Christmas’ into your search engine to see what various organisations do and how you can help.
+Several charities run their own campaigns – just type ‘loneliness at Christmas’ into your search engine to see what various organisations do and how you can help.

 On a more personal level you might know a relative or a neighbour who will be spending Christmas on their own.
 Why not invite them to share in some of your Christmas celebrations?
 It could be the most significant gift you give to anyone this Christmas.